BEng (Hons) Automotive Engineering (with Foundation Year)

 YEAR 3 (LEVEL 5)

-At this level, the teaching team starts to encourage the students to work and learn by themselves.
-We are not only preparing you to be a knowledgeable practitioner, we are preparing you to become a reliable and independent problem solver.
+At this level, you will be encouraged to work and learn more independently.
+We are not only preparing you to be a knowledgeable practitioner, but we are also preparing you to become a reliable and independent problem solver.

 - Business & Research Development